 Prerequisite: Geography 3 or Meteorology 3 with a grade of "C" or better.
-Corequisite: Geography 3 or Meteorology 3.
+Corequisite: Concurrent enrollment in Geography 3 or Meteorology 3.
 Same as Meteorology 4.
+Credit not given for both courses.

 This course supplements the material of Geography 3 or Meteorology 3.
 Students participate in laboratory exercises to increase their understanding of weather and climatological processes on the Earth, to develop skills using meteorological instruments and observations, to appraise Earth-Sun relationships and energy balances as they impact temperature, to identify the major atmosphere-hydrosphere interactions related to humidity, clouds and precipitation, to identify and analyze the factors that contribute to pressure patterns, winds and storms and to demonstrate an understanding of the factors which control climate development.
 Tools used for laboratory inquiry may include various weather charts and maps, satellite images, selected weather instruments and computer programs.